-- PSY5000 - Advanced Responsible Conduct of Research: Covers all of the advanced RCR topics, and Human Subjects.
-Offered on demand in summer.
+- PSY5000 - Advanced Responsible Conduct of Research: (1 credit) Offered on demand in summer.
 Contact the instructor for more information

 Course description: This course will meet MTU requirements for RCR education for human subjects research.
 All MTU RCR Advanced and Program specific requirements, except Animal Subjects and Intellectual Property, will be covered.
 Program Specific requirements utilize the American Psychological Association (APA) ethical principles.

-- UN0500 - Effective Scholarship: Covers all of the advanced RCR topics.
-Offered on demand in fall and spring.
+- UN0500 - Effective Scholarship: (1 credit) Offered on demand in fall and spring.
 The course meets during the first seven weeks of the semester.

 This course meets once/week for one hour.
 The course is scheduled for 2 hours each week to allow a makeup opportunity for those who miss class in the previous week.
 Course includes oral and written communication practice as well as opportunities to learn techniques for being successful in graduate school.
 There is no tuition associated with the course, but students are charged a lab fee.